Selected writing

 Artwork: Angelique Hering

-Essay on Ronald M. Scherinkau published in Words Without Borders: Schernikau’s Quiet Radicalism
+Essay on Ronald M. Schernikau published in Words Without Borders: Schernikau’s Quiet Radicalism

 Cover of Kleinstadtnovelle published by Konkret Verlag, 2002